bkfleet1/readme-generator/README.md

 > 6. Finally, iyou need to nstall stripchar, an npm package that removes special characters that prevent the creatiion of badges in your readme file.
 Simply type "npm i stripchar" and press enter.

 ## [Usage](#usage)
-After installation process, you can execute the application typing "node index" and press enter.
-As illustrated in the image below, you should be presented with a welcome message and prompted for the title of your project.
+After the installation process, you can execute the application typing "node index" and press enter.
+You should be presented with a welcome message and prompted for the title of your project, as shown below.
 ![Dynamic Readme MD Generator prompt](./assets/images/usage1.png)

 The application will present you with a series of questions.
 The responses you provide to each question are included in the README.md file the application will generate, which you will find in the application's ./dist directory.
+Note that the application overwrites the content of any existing readme.md file in this directory.

-It is important to remember that the file being created is a markdown.md file.
-Thus, your input must be written in markdown syntax to present correctly when viewed.
+It is important to note that the file being created is a markdown.md file.
+Thus, your responses to the application's prompts should be written in markdown syntax.
 You can reference the [markdown guide](https://www.markdownguide.org/basic-syntax) for basic syntax.

 ## [Tests](#tests)
 No testing routines are relevant for this application.